top of page

 Sonic Hub

-Lesbian Pop, But Make It Intimate: Meet the Artist Claudia Allmang
+Claudia Allmang - Lesbian Pop, But Make It Intimate

 The Barcelona singer turning queer feelings, raw emotion, and real-life contradictions into bold, atmospheric soundtracks for anyone living life a little too intensely.
 Barcelona-based artist Claudia Allmang describes her music in the simplest, sharpest terms: “I make lesbian music.”
 But behind that playful declaration sits a universe of contrasts —softness and seduction, euphoria and pain, politics and instinct all colliding inside her sound.
 For Claudia, intimacy doesn’t